 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 Muddlers are far more than a one-trick pony for making a Mojito.
 An excellent muddler will help you incorporate a range of fruits, herbs, and other spices and flavors into your drinks.
 From expressing the mint in a Mojito to crafting a Caipirinha, a muddler is just as important to building a home bar as a bar spoon or a good shaker.

 “When you’re using a muddler, keep in mind that you’re not in a Mojito commercial,” describes Alex Negranza, the bar manager at MARCH, and Rosie Cannonball in Houston.
 “An efficient muddler isn’t about pulverizing your herb arch-nemesis, it’s about extracting the right flavors for the right ingredient.”
+That's why we especially love that our top pick, the Cocktail Kingdom Badass Muddler, has one rounded side for softer muddling.
 To help pick the perfect muddler for your bar, a group of bartenders weigh in on their favorites, below.

 Best Overall: Cocktail Kingdom Badass Muddler